Los Angeles County Museum of Art: Photography

 The Wallis Annenberg Photography Department was launched in 1984 with a grant from the Ralph M. Parsons Foundation.
-It has holdings of more than fifteen thousand works that span the period from the medium's invention in 1839 to the present.
+It holds more than fifteen thousand works that span the period from the medium's invention in 1839 to the present.
 Photography also is integrated into other departments.
 Although LACMA's photo collection encompasses the entire field, it has many gaps and is far smaller than that of the J. Paul Getty Museum.
-In 1992 Audrey and Sydney Irmas donated their entire photography collection, creating what is now the Los Angeles County Museum of Art's Audrey and Sydney Irmas Collection of Artists' Self-Portraits, a large and highly specialized selection spanning 150 years.
+In 1992, Audrey and Sydney Irmas donated their entire photography collection, creating what is now the Los Angeles County Museum of Art's Audrey and Sydney Irmas Collection of Artists' Self-Portraits, a large and highly specialized selection spanning 150 years.
 The couple donated the collection two years before a major exhibition of the collection was mounted at LACMA; the display included photos of and by artistic photographers ranging from chemist Alphonse Poitevin in 1853 to Robert Mapplethorpe in 1988.
 Among other self-portraits in the collection were those of Andy Warhol, Lee Friedlander, and Edward Steichen.
 Audrey Irmas continues to buy for the collection, but now all the additions are gifts to LACMA.
-In 2008 LACMA announced that the Annenberg Foundation was making a $23 million gift for the acquisition of the Marjorie and Leonard Vernon collection of 19th- and 20th-century photographs.
+In 2008, LACMA announced that the Annenberg Foundation was making a $23 million gift for the acquisition of the Marjorie and Leonard Vernon collection of 19th- and 20th-century photographs.
 Among the 3,500 master prints are works by Steichen, Edward Weston, Ansel Adams, Eugène Atget, Imogen Cunningham, Catherine Opie, Cindy Sherman, Barbara Kruger, Ave Pildas and Man Ray.
-The gift also provided an endowment and capital to help build storage facilities for the museum's photographic holdings, leading to its photography department being renamed the Wallis Annenberg Department of Photography.
-In 2011 LACMA and the J. Paul Getty Trust jointly acquired Robert Mapplethorpe's art and archival material, including more than 2,000 works by the artist.
+The gift also established an endowment and capital to help build storage facilities for the museum's photographic holdings, which led to the renaming of the photography department as the Wallis Annenberg Department of Photography.
+In 2011, LACMA and the J. Paul Getty Trust jointly acquired Robert Mapplethorpe's art and archival material, including more than 2,000 works by the artist.